 Safety while hiking or camping in bear country is a big deal.
 Bear spray is one of the best tools for keeping overly curious or aggressive bears at bay.
-Similar to pepper spray, but much stronger and more potent, bear spray isn’t anything you should be using off-hand on other people, but how much damage can it do to a person?
+Similar to pepper spray, but much stronger and more potent, bear spray isn’t anything you should be using off-hand on other people, but how much damage can it actually do to a person?

-In normal situations, bear spray will not kill a human, although it will be incredibly uncomfortable or even painful and can do severe damage.
+In normal situations bear spray will not kill a human, although it will be incredibly uncomfortable or even painful and can do severe damage.
 However, for people with asthma, compromised lungs, or breathing problems, a high dosage could cause a fatal reaction.
 For healthy individuals, this is extremely unlikely.

 How can this be possible?
-If a bear spray can stop a giant bear, how can it be relatively weak and harmless to healthy people?
+If a bear spray can stop a giant bear, how can it be relatively weak harmless to healthy people?

 Understanding How Bear Spray Works

-Many people are surprised to learn that bear spray is often less concentrated than pepper spray.
+Many people are surprised to learn that bear spray is actually often less concentrated than pepper spray.
 The reasons for this are fairly simple and start with intent.

 That means an effective bear spray doesn’t need to be super concentrated.
 This is why the proper way to use a bear spray is to create a wide cone of the spray.
 With a bear’s sense of smell, running into that cone is a sudden sharp surprise and an instant sense of pain and discomfort.